Sairyss/domain-driven-hexagon/README.md

 - Independent of external frameworks, technologies, databases, etc. Frameworks and external resources can be plugged/unplugged with much less effort.
 - Easily testable and scalable.
+- More secure.
+Some security principles are baked in design itself.
 - The solution can be worked on and maintained by different teams, without stepping on each other's toes.
 - Easier to add new features.
 As the system grows over time, the difficulty in adding new features remains constant and relatively small.
 - If the solution is properly broken apart along [bounded context](https://martinfowler.com/bliki/BoundedContext.html) lines, it becomes easy to convert pieces of it into microservices if needed.